Real estate trends

 A real estate trend is any consistent pattern or change in the general direction of the real estate industry which, over the course of time, causes a statistically noticeable change.
 This phenomenon can be a result of the economy, a change in mortgage rates, consumer speculations, or other fundamental and non-fundamental reasons.

+Because real estate markets vary by country and region, international comparisons often use measures such as house price indexes, rent indexes, price-to-income ratios, and price-to-rent ratios.
+The Bank for International Settlements publishes residential property price data for around 60 economies, including a selected series intended to improve cross-country comparability.

 Buyer agency growth

 At one time, all real estate brokers and agents, or Realtors, practiced "single agency", meaning they represented only the seller.
 In the 1990s, the concept of buyer agency became popular, allowing a buyer to retain an agent who would represent the best interests of the buyer alone.
 The first national company to provide this service was The Buyer's Agent, Inc. A 2008 study by Consumer Reports indicates that prior to this development, state law presumed that a Realtor represented the seller by default.
 The same study shows that buyers using buyer agents obtained a savings of $5000 in the price of the home as compared to prices paid by unrepresented buyers.
 Unrepresented real estate buyers may still contact the seller’s agent directly to schedule property showings; this interaction does not establish agency representation unless disclosed and agreed upon in writing.
 In such cases, the buyer should be advised by agency disclosure laws (a state law in every state in the U.S.) that any information obtained, as well as all conversations and negotiations undertaken, will be for the benefit of the seller.